gasiepgodoy/WDN-Models-and-Data-Sets/Leak Location in Water Distribution Networks based on Graph Sampling and Aggregation (GraphSAGE)/readme.md

 The file 'preprocess-case1' converts the CSV data sets to Tensor format.
 To use it, place the CSV files inside a folder named 'Original_Data' and create an empty folder named 'work_dir'.
 The Python code will output the tensor files to the 'work_dir' folder.
 The file 'Mat-adj-com-junc.csv' (which is in the CSV datasets folder) must be placed in the same folder than the CSV files ('Original_Data'), thus the script creates the tensors according to the adjacency matrix of the WDN.

-The file'GGNN-case1' runs the GGNN algorithm using the tensor files.
+The file'GGNN' runs the GGNN algoritmhm and the file 'GraphSAGE' runs the GraphSAGE algorithm, using the tensor files.
 It outputs the training/validation statistics of each training/validation pair to the folder 'work_dir2' and a binary Pickle file to the folder 'results'.
 Thus, you can open these files to generate the box plots and perform other kinds of analysis.

-The Python files perform preprocessing (convert CSV to Tensor files) and the algorithm execution itself.
-Please check if your Python environment has the needed libraries and remember to include the 'model' folder in your Python folder.
-It contains the GGNN model (based on https://github.com/tfjonas/ggnn_fault_loc ).